danbugs/smithereens/README.md

 - placements, and
 - what competitor type you are (e.g., 0-2er, 1-2er, 2-2er, etc.).

-Aside from player stats, SSS also allows you to see the hidden seeding for an event.
+Aside from player stats, Smithereens also allows you to see the hidden seeding for an event.

 In the future, I hope to make it possible for you to claim your profile (i.e., via matching Twitch, Discord, or Twitter credentials from your StartGG account) to allow you to customize your profile and make it truly your own.